Two Kooks » ALL RECIPES » Fish and Seafood » Baked Fish Fillets with Cherry Tomato Sauce

 Ingredients: fish fillets, cherry tomatoes, oil, lemon, orange, butter, sweet chili Thai sauce, seasonings

-Fish substitutes: Instead of cod, you can use haddock, pollock, tilapia, black cod, grouper, seabass, mahi-mahi.
+Fish: I use cod fillets, but you can just as easily use haddock, pollock, tilapia, black cod, grouper, seabass, or mahi-mahi.
 Even salmon would be good.
 Just be sure to cook the fish for more or less time, depending on its thickness.

-Tomato substitutes: Instead of cherry tomatoes you can chop up fresh ripe tomatoes such as plum tomatoes.
-Or use diced canned tomatoes in a pinch.
+Tomatoes: Instead of cherry or grape tomatoes you can chop up fresh ripe tomatoes such as plum tomatoes.
+Or use diced canned tomatoes with most of the juice drained.

 Herbs: I use parsley in the sauce.
 Basil, dill, cilantro or thyme would work well too.

-Sauce: The cherry tomato sauce is flavored with lemon and orange zest and Thai sweet chili sauce.
-Instead, you can try a garlic-oregano combination spiced with red chili flakes.
-Another option is to use this Moroccan flavored spicy cherry tomato sauce – delish!
-In fact, you can choose the poach the fish directly in the sauce.
+Sauce: The cherry tomato sauce is flavored with orange and lemon juice and zest as well as Thai sweet chili sauce.
+Options: Instead, you can try a garlic-oregano combination spiced with red chili flakes.
+Another option is a Moroccan flavored spicy cherry tomato sauce – delish!
+In fact, you can choose to poach the fish directly in the sauce.
 Use as much or as little heat/spice as you like.

 Step by step instructions